YTO - LON

 What’s the cheapest day of the week to fly from Toronto to London?

-The average price of all flights from Toronto to London clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Toronto to London clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Toronto to London?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Toronto to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Toronto to London, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Toronto to London?